 The ability to multi-task would best describe how meditation is different from living a guided life”

 - Meditation is a structured practice just like yoga.

 - Living a guided life doesn’t take some kind of formal training.
 All it takes is slowing down, getting quiet, and listening.

 - Keep a small notebook with you all the time and no matter what time of day or night it is write down any feeling, or ideas that seem to pop into your head.

 How It Works: Living a guided life is the opposite of meditating with very similar results.
 One thing that’s alike is the alone time.
 Quiet time is good, but not necessary to live a guided life.
 Like when you’re driving your car, taking a shower, doing something you like – guidance comes through all the time.
 Living a guided life fits right into the multitasking lifestyle most people live.
-It is not work to live a guided life – it is your life!
-To learn how my Spirit Guide Angels showed me how to “Live a Guided Life” get my book: GUIDED.
+Living a guided life – is your life! ~Linda Deir

 Want to talk with your Spirit Guide Angels like I do?
 CLICK HERE guidance from “those” who know you best!